fgx/fgx-globe/readme.md

 2013-02-28 ~ Theo
 * Started & completed process of putting variables in a name space.
 Thanks to Pete for the push...
 * mothball: looks for latest update number otherwise delete...
-* Added GoSFO and GoWorld ~ wormholes into parallel worlds.
+* Added GoSFO and GoWorld ~ wormholes into parallel worlds

 2013-02-27 ~ Theo
 * Updated public home page regarding dev version, new code